opennetworkinglab/aether-docs/edge_deployment/overview.rst

 4x 10GbE mode (using a split DAC or fiber cable) and have a 1GbE management network interface.

-See also the :ref:`Rackmount of Eqiupment
+See also the :ref:`Rackmount of Equipment
 <edge_deployment/site_planning:rackmount of equipment>` for how the Fabric
 switches should be rackmounted to ensure proper airflow within a rack.